swup/swup/readme.md

 ## Introduction
 ### What it does
-* Swup takes care of browser history... without breaking it - animation is disabled for popstate events, browsers native window scrollTop amount is remembered and your page won't be jumping around on that iOS/OSX swipe for previous/next page).
+* Swup takes care of browser history... without breaking it - animation is disabled for popstate events, browsers native window scrollTop amount is remembered and your page won't be jumping around on that iOS/OSX swipe for previous/next page.
 * Swup works with your code.
-Need to attach your js on the loaded content?
+Need to attach your JS on the loaded content?
 Need to trigger some analytics events? ...or simply want to close a sidebar on page transition.
 No problem.
-Swup emits whole bunch of events that you can you use in your code.
+Swup emits whole bunch of events that you can use in your code.
 * Swup takes care of timing.
 Is your "out" animation done before page is loaded?
-It'll wait for the page to continue...
+It'll wait for the page to load to continue...
 Is your page loaded before animation is done?
 It'll wait for all your css transitions to finish...
 All you need is to define that buttery smooth transition, and swup does the rest.

 ### What it doesn't
 * Swup never loads same page twice (when cache option is enabled).
-Actually, once you visited several pages of the site, you can even disable your internet connection and continue browsing.
+Actually, once you've visited several pages of site, you can even disable your internet connection and continue browsing.
 * Swup doesn't wait for next page to be loaded to start the animation - it all happens at the same time.
 While user is trying to process what is happening on screen, your request is being served.
-With preload option enabled it can even start loading your page before you click the link... and don't worry, swup won't start another request to the same page in case you click the link while it's being pre loaded.
+With preload option enabled it can even start loading your page before you click the link... and don't worry, swup won't start another request to the same page in case you click the link while it's being preloaded.
 * Swup works with any server side rendered content and it doesn't require any setup on server.
 While it would be possible to limit the data sent from server to minimum and serve only blocks required by swup, it would require setup on server... and let's face it, those few extra lines of html is usually not what's slowing your load time.